 Treatment depends on the size and location of the kidney stone.
 Treatment may include:

-For small kidney stones, having your child drink plenty of water will help her body pass the stone in the urine.
+For small kidney stones, having your child drink plenty of water will help their body pass the stone in the urine.
 The doctor may provide a special cup to catch the stone when it passes so that it can be analyzed.
-If your child is having a hard time keeping fluids down, she may need to be hospitalized to receive fluids in her vein.
-The doctor may also give your child pain medicine and antibiotics until the stone passes.
+If your child is having a hard time keeping fluids down, they may need to be hospitalized to receive fluids in their vein.
+The doctor may also give your child medications to control pain and antibiotics until the stone passes.

 Your child may be advised to take: